Uriel667/linak_tv_lift_esphome/README.md

 ## Installation

 ### Step 1: Create your YAML
-Create a new device in ESPHome and use the following configuration:
+Create a new device in ESPHome and use the below configuration:

+### Step 2: Pairing
+Flash the ESP32.
+Put your Linak Lift into Pairing Mode (hold the Bluetooth button for 3-5 seconds until the blue light flashes or plug out the bluetooth stick for 10 seconds and plug it back in).
+Power on the ESP32.
+It will connect automatically.

 ```yaml
 esphome: